A Guide to Moving to London

 3. Go to orientation events: It may seem like a no-brainer, but orientation is a great time to learn who you’ll study with and where everything is at your uni.

-4. Sign up for societies and clubs: Another great way to meet people at uni and make friends in London, clubs and societies can also do a lot to help you embrace your hobbies and grow your skills.
+4. Sign up for societies and clubs: Another great way to meet people at uni and make friends in London.
+They also offer excellent opportunities to pursue your hobbies and develop new skills.

 It’s a big step to take, and a lot of change comes with the territory, but if you stick to the pointers in this guide, you’ll find your move to London should go smoother than expected.
 Remember: You’ve got a lot of studying ahead and a lot of exciting things to get stuck into, so don’t worry about every little detail in between.
 Get out there and have fun!